-Below you’ll find some great travel shoes options — for women and men.
-We’ve tried to assemble a list of shoes, boots and sandals that are both comfortable and fashionable.
+Below you’ll find some great travel shoe options — for women and men.
+We’ve tried to assemble a list of shoes, boots, and sandals that are both comfortable and fashionable.
 All the recommended shoes are available via Zappos.com.

 Trekking/Hiking Shoes For Travel

 Trekking/Hiking shoes look a bit like beefed-up athletic running shoes and they’re designed for long hikes.
-This style of hiking shoes is a popular choice of many travelers because they offer a lot of support, they are generally lightweight and most are waterproof — which is a huge plus.
-Unfortunately, it is pretty tough to find a “fashionable” pair but these are probably be your best all-around option if you travel during the snowy/rainy months or if you plan on spending a lot of time in the countryside.
+This style of hiking shoe is a popular choice of many travelers because they offer a lot of support, they are generally lightweight, and most are waterproof — which is a huge plus.
+Unfortunately, it is pretty tough to find a “fashionable” pair, but these are probably your best all-around option if you travel during the snowy/rainy months or if you plan on spending a lot of time in the countryside.